kensanata/just-halberds/Halberts.md

 If one of your attributes drops to 0, you are slightly injured and pass out.
 After 10 minutes you wake up again.

-> Example: Brunhilde has strength 10, dexterity 6, endurance 9.
+> Example: Brunhilde has Strength 10, Dexterity 6, Endurance 9.
 She gets hit
 > for the first time and has to subtract 4+5=9 damage.
 Berta
 > rolls a 1, so Brunhilde must subtract 9 from Strength (10-9=1).
 > She won't pass out!
 The second time she has to subtract 2+6=8 hits